-Analog Devices's revenue growth over the last three years has been very strong, averaging 30.1% annually.
-And as you can see below, last year has been especially strong, with quarterly revenue growing from $2.33 billion to $3.24 billion.
-Semiconductors are a cyclical industry and long-term investors should be prepared for periods of high growth, followed by periods of revenue contractions (which can sometimes offer opportune times to buy).
+Analog Devices's revenue growth over the last three years has been strong, averaging 29.8% annually.
+But as you can see below, its revenue declined from $3.25 billion in the same quarter last year to $2.51 billion.
+Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Product Demand & Outstanding Inventory

-Analog Devices reported an operating margin of 51% in Q4, up 8 percentage points year on year.
-Operating margins are one of the best measures of profitability, telling us how much the company gets to keep after paying the costs of manufacturing the product, selling and marketing it and most importantly, keeping products relevant through research and development spending.
+Analog Devices reported an operating margin of 42% in Q1, down 9.1 percentage points year on year.
+Operating margins are one of the best measures of profitability because they tell us how much money a company takes home after manufacturing its products, marketing and selling them, and, importantly, keeping them relevant through research and development.

-Operating margins have been trending up over the last year, averaging 49.3%.
-Analog Devices's margins remain one of the highest in the semiconductor industry, driven by its highly efficient operating model's economies of scale.
+Analog Devices's operating margins have been trending down over the last year, averaging 46.8%.
+However, the company's profitability remains one of the highest in the industry, driven by its strong gross margins and economies of scale generated from its highly efficient operating model.

 Earnings, Cash & Competitive Moat

-Earnings are important, but we believe cash is king as you cannot pay bills with accounting profits.
-Analog Devices's free cash flow came in at $844.8 million in Q4, roughly the same as last year.
+Although earnings are important, we believe cash is king because you can't use accounting profits to pay the bills.
+Analog Devices's free cash flow came in at $915.9 million in Q1, down 25.5% year on year.

-Analog Devices has generated $3.77 billion in free cash flow over the last twelve months, translating to 31.4% of revenues.
-This is a great result; Analog Devices's free cash flow conversion was very high compared to most semiconductor companies, in the last year.
-This high cash conversion, if maintained, puts it in a great position to invest in new products, while also remaining resilient during industry down cycles.
+As you can see above, Analog Devices produced $3.24 billion in free cash flow over the last 12 months, an eye-popping 28% of revenue.
+This is a great result; Analog Devices's free cash flow conversion places it among the best semiconductor companies and, if sustainable, puts the company in an advantageous position to invest in new products while remaining resilient during industry downturns.

 Is Now The Time?

-When considering Analog Devices, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-Although we have other favorites, we understand the arguments that Analog Devices is not a bad business.
-We would expect growth rates to moderate from here, but its revenue growth has been strong, over the last three years.
-And on top of that, its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.
+Although we have other favorites, we understand the arguments that Analog Devices isn't a bad business.
+Its impressive revenue growth over the last three years suggests it's increasing its market share, and growth is expected to increase in the short term.
+And while its relatively low ROIC suggests it has struggled to grow profits historically, the good news is its powerful free cash generation enables it to sustainably invest in growth initiatives while maintaining an ample cash cushion.

-Analog Devices's price to earnings ratio based on the next twelve months is 17.1x.
+Analog Devices's price-to-earnings ratio based on the next 12 months is 26.5x.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that Analog Devices doesn't trade at a completely unreasonable price point.